-Selective Logical Imaging – Ability to select an image specific user accounts, folders and/or files.
-This is useful if the scope of your data collection has been limited or to save time by grabbing only the data you need.
+Selective Logical Imaging – Ability to select and image specific user accounts, folders and/or files.
+This is useful if the scope of your data collection has been limited or to save time by grabbing only the data that you need.

 Automatic Artifact Extraction – RECON IMAGER PRO will automatically recover files and data related to a variety of macOS artifacts.

-For example, if you want to extract Safari artifacts there is no need to manually locate the data.
-RECON IMAGER PRO will automatically find files containing Safari artifacts and place them into the image to be processed later.
+For example, if you want to extract Safari artifacts, RECON IMAGER PRO will automatically find files containing Safari artifacts and place them into the image to be processed later.

-To start using Logical Imager select the volume where the files of interest are stored in the “Source” dropdown.
+To use the Logical Imager select the volume where the files of interest are stored in the “Source” dropdown.
 Fill in any of the optional case information and click “Select” to open the full Logical Imager interface.

-- Users – Allows for the selection of individual users or all users on the volume selected.
-Selected plugin artifacts will be captured for the users selected.
+- User List – Allows for the selection of individual users or all users on the volume selected.
+Selected artifacts will be captured for the users selected.

-- Select Files or Directories to Add – Use this to select as many files and directories to be included in the logical image.
+- File System Tree – Use this interface to select any files and/or directories to be included in the logical image.
 Once a file or directory is selected click “Add” to include it in the logical image.
 Use “Remove” to remove a file or directory from the list.

 - Destination – Use this dropdown box to select your destination drive.
 If you are using the “Logical” image type you should use a destination drive formatted as macOS Extended or APFS to preserve the Apple Extended Metadata which is important for your investigation.

-- Type (Image) – This is the format you would like to use to create your logical image.
+- Logical Image Type – This is the format you would like to use to create your logical image.